LatifahAbuhamamah/Control-Panel/README.md

 </body>
 </html>
 ```
-This code creates a web page for a robot control panel.
-It includes some styling with CSS and uses jQuery for handling button clicks and making AJAX requests.
+- This code creates a web page for a robot control panel with buttons to control its movement.
-- The HTML part defines the layout of the control panel with buttons for different directions (Forward, Backward, Left, Right, Stop).
+- The control panel has buttons for "Forward," "Backward," "Left," "Right," and "Stop" directions.
+- The web page includes CSS styling to make the buttons look visually appealing.
-- CSS is used to style the page, including button appearance and colors.
+- The JavaScript code uses jQuery to handle button clicks and AJAX requests.
-- The JavaScript code uses jQuery to simplify event handling.
-When any direction button is clicked, it calls the `sendDirection()` function, passing the direction as a data attribute.
+- When any direction button is clicked, the `sendDirection()` function is called with the selected direction as a data attribute.
-- The `sendDirection()` function checks if the selected direction is valid.
-If it is, it sends an AJAX request to the server to store the direction using the SweetAlert library to show success or error messages.
+- The `sendDirection()` function checks if the selected direction is valid (one of "backward," "stop," "left," "right," or "forward").
+- If the direction is valid, an AJAX request is sent to the server with the selected direction as a parameter.
+- When the AJAX request is successful, the SweetAlert library is used to show a success message with the stored direction, which disappears after 2 seconds.

 ## 2. PHP Code to Connect and Store Directions in the Database
 ```